endodoug/endodoug.github.io/_posts/2016-06-10-Apple-TV-Game.md

     }

 First .setCategory to `AVAudioSessionCategoryAmbient` which makes the app's background music **nonprimary** (app can be used with sound off.)  then .setActive is true to activate the app's audio session.

+### 6-29-2016 Update

+After watching [Designing for tvOS](video https://developer.apple.com/videos/play/wwdc2016/802/ "Designing for tvOS video") from WWDC I made some changes.
+The main thing was to increase the size of the Tanks, making them easier to see from 10 feet or more.

+Added exploding barrels on the Todo list.